Henry Cisneros: Political career

 Because of the GGL's continued authority, the city council was still roundly criticized for not being representative.
 During the civil-rights furor of the 1960s, the Voting Rights Act signed into law in 1965 required that racial groups be given direct representation by political districts to assure the election of a member.
 Significantly, in a split vote on the city council on whether to accept a Justice Department order to establish an election plan that would provide more access to the Latino community with direct representation, or challenge the order in court, Cisneros voted to accept the order.
 San Antonio thus moved to single-member directly represented districts in 1977.
-This led to the beginning of the end for the GGL and all efforts to rationalize all-city rule.
+This marked the beginning of the end for the GGL and all efforts to rationalize the all-city rule.

-Cisneros was re-elected twice more to the city council in 1977 and 1979 as a representative of San Antonio Council District 1.
+Cisneros was reelected twice to the city council in 1977 and 1979 as a representative of San Antonio Council District 1.

-During his time on the city council, Cisneros formed a relationship with Communities Organized for Public Service (COPS), a powerful grassroots Latino advocacy group founded in 1973 whose focus was to push for development funding into the city's Latino communities.
+During his time on the city council, Cisneros formed a relationship with Communities Organized for Public Service (COPS), a grassroots Latino advocacy group founded in 1973 that focused on pushing for development funding for the city's Latino communities.
 His attention to the needs for infrastructure to the lower income Mexican American neighborhoods further elevated Cisneros' standing in the Latino community.
-Yet at the same time, Cisneros also looked forward to building a greater San Antonio and the socially redeeming power that comes with economic growth.
-As a city councilman from 1975 to 1979, Cisneros had an ability to form a political bridge between the pro-growth business interests and an underrepresented Mexican American community.
-He "enjoyed the resources and visibility of the GGL establishment without being confined to its agenda," and "built an image of an articulate, smooth, Harvard and MIT educated man."
-Cisneros also was a local grown home boy who "cared about the problems of the common person."
+As a city councilman from 1975 to 1979, Cisneros bridged the political division between the pro-growth business interests and an underrepresented Mexican American community.

 He served for six years (three terms) on the City Council before being elected Mayor of San Antonio in 1981.